Analyzing Monthly Household Survey with Shiny

 3. Set Units to Count.

-7. Click the Submit button.
-This will cause the data from 2015 to 2022 to be loaded and displayed.
+6. Check the View change checkbox and click the Submit button to the left of it.
+This will cause the data from 2015 to present to be loaded and displayed.

 Analyzing Employment Data from the Establishment and Household Surveys